bmpc/bmpc.github.io/_posts/2022-11-27-ESP8266-sprinkler-controller.md

 Hence, to reduce the quiescent current of the L293D ICs, the power is supplied to these ICs only when stations need to be activated/deactivated.
 To achieve this, a simple NPN transistor is used to turn off the shift register and both L293D ICs.
 This transistor is driven by the ESP8266.

+As the latching solenoid is expected to consume around 400mA, I've chosen a transistor that could handle up to 1A of current on the collector and was available on my local electronics store (the [SS8050CBU](https://eu.mouser.com/datasheet/2/308/1/SS8050_D-1814986.pdf)).

+In order to choose the correct base resistor value for the transistor, I've applied the following formula:

+    Base resistor = (Supply voltage – Voltage drop) / (Collector current / Beta)
+    Rb = (3.3-1.2)/(0.4/120) ~ 630 Ω

+However, I tried several resistor values but only a 100 Ω resistor worked and fully saturated the transsitor.
+Therefore, my calculation must not be correct...
+I've read somewhere that in order to use the transistor as a switch, we don't need to consider the `Beta` or `hFE`.

 After these improvements, the current was still around 4mA.
 I know exactly where this current comes from - the LM7805 voltage regulator which the datasheet clearly states that its quiescent current is typically 4.2mA.
 I needed to find another way to efficiently step down the current from 9V to 5V.
 I considered DC-DC buck converters and Ultra-low quiescent current voltage regulators.
 An important aspect when choose an efficient voltage regulator was the max output current.
 We need at least 250 mA for the circuit and solenoids.
 I found many voltage regulators capable to do the job.
 However, after an exhaustive internet search, the only one that I found in stock was the [MCP1702](https://ww1.microchip.com/downloads/en/DeviceDoc/22008E.pdf).

 I ended up also replacing the WeMos D1 Mini Pro with an [ESP-12F WiFi module](https://docs.ai-thinker.com/_media/esp8266/docs/esp-12f_product_specification_en.pdf) in order to reduce the standby current even further used by the ESP8266.
 On deep sleep, the standby current of the ESP-12F is around ~20uA.